You are here:

 Convenors

-Shahmima Akhtar (Birmingham), Howard Bowen (Independent Scholar), Katie Donington (Open University), Hannah Elias (Goldsmiths, University of London), Christienna Fryar (Independent Scholar), Liam Liburd (Durham), Sundeep Lidher (King's College London), Meleisa Ono George (Oxford), Rob Waters (Queen Mary University London) and Kristy Warren (University of Lincoln)
+Shahmima Akhtar (Birmingham), Howard Bowen (Independent Scholar), Katie Donington (Open University), Hannah Elias (Goldsmiths, University of London), Christienna Fryar (Independent Scholar), Liam Liburd (Durham), Sundeep Lidher (King's College London), Meleisa Ono George (Oxford), Rob Waters (Queen Mary University London), Kristy Warren (University of Lincoln) and Olivia Wyatt (IHR / Queen Mary University London)

 Follow the Black British History Seminar on Twitter: @ihr_bbh